 Choose your flavoring method and prepare accordingly.
 (See descriptions above).

 In a small saucepan, heat the heavy cream/milk mixture to scalding and immediately turn off the heat.
-Pour the heavy cream over the top of the chocolate and let it sit for a moment before stirring.
+Pour the heavy cream over the top of the chocolate and let it sit for a few moments before stirring.
 Once the chocolate has melted and been stirred, add the room temperature butter and blend the ganache (immersion blenders are great for this, but a hand mixer will do as well).

 Sealing the Truffle

 To remove the truffles from the molds, lay a piece of parchment paper down on the counter and turning the mold upside down, tap one horizontal edge firmly on the counter.
 Repeat as necessary until all the truffles have released.
+If the truffles don’t release, they are not finished setting.
+Give them more time and they will come out beautifully when ready.

 Fun Tip for Leftover Ganache: